This is the shittiest eyeliner ever!!

 Don't even bother thinking that you can get an awesome look from this eyeliner in one fell swoop.
-Nope, you're gonna have to spend tons of time fixing all the places where the eyeliner didn't want to go on, or where it did go on but not want to show up.
+You're going to have to spend tons of time fixing all the places where the eyeliner didn't want to go on, or where it did go on but not want to show up.

 And don't even think about blinking before the 15+ minutes that this eyeliner needs to fully dry are up, unless you intend to wreak havoc on your eye makeup.
-(Seriously, this eyeliner takes forever to dry, and, since you need to put on a bunch of coats to get an opaque look, it feels very heavy and waxy on the eyes.)
+This eyeliner takes forever to dry, and, since you need to put on a bunch of coats to get an opaque look, it feels very heavy and waxy on the eyes.

 The applicator is a wide brush with a very hard tip.
 It's not very compromising, and it is an absolute pain to work with.
 There is either too much eyeliner, or it all goes to one side of the brush and avoids cooperation at any cost.

 Actually, the staying power of this is awesome.
 Definitely withstands my naturally watery eyes.
-However, that doesn't really help when the rest of the eyeliner SUCKS!!
+However, that doesn't really help when the rest of the eyeliner is crap.

 I am never ever repurchasing this eyeliner- and, honestly, I'm giving up on WNW eyeliners.
-I've tried about 10, and each one has disappointed me.
-Oh well, at least it was really cheap.
+I've tried a bunch, and each one was a disappointment.
+Don't even care that it was cheap.

 FAIL.
 Somehow this product managed to smudge AND flake at the same time.
 The bottle design is small and handy, and I found the applicator brush easy to use which was nice, but this liquid eyeliner started to transfer to other parts of my eye as soon as I had it on, then began to flake, depositing black dots all over my face.
 Way too much hassle having to constantly check my face to wipe away smudges.
 Too bad, since lately I've been pleasantly surprised with the quality of other Wet n' Wild products.
 At $3.99, the price was right, but for all the good this product did me, I might as well have used a magic marker.